Romney Charles Tabara received an MBA from the University of Papua New Guinea and has served in government and corporate management.

 The story of the Chow family is similar to that of many other generational Papua New Guinean Chinese and prominent expatriate business families who decided to stay on and operate in PNG after independence despite the predictions of anarchy by observers at the time.

-Eight Fundamental Lessons
+Eight Fundamental Lessons for Success

 This list comes from my short time with the Chow family and the many lessons eloquently pointed out by Sir Henry during NRI staff meetings.
 These are eight fundamental principles needed to stand out in the business or the corporate world, and life in general.